laststonedjs/Amazon_Clone_App/README.md

 # amazon_clone_tech387

-My first Flutter project.
-The resembles a cloned UI version of Amazon.
+My first Flutter project, resembles a cloned UI version of Amazon.
 Node.js used for backend and MongoDB for db.

+Flutter is great!!!

 ## Getting Started